chaoss/augur-community-reports/README.md

 Copyright © 2022 University of Nebraska at Omaha, University of Missouri and CHAOSS Project at the Linux Foundation

-Notebooks in intial release Authored by Andrew Brain, Sean Goggins, Dawn Foster and Gabe Heim.
+Notebooks in initial release Authored by Andrew Brain, Sean Goggins, Dawn Foster and Gabe Heim.
 Don't believe everything you see in a commit history. ;)

 Augur is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the [LICENSE](LICENSE) file for more details.